Find Your Training Career!

 The Academy of Pet Careers (APC) offers a range of dog trainer programs for every level of trainer.
 Depending on your career goals, we can educate you on basic obedience to get your foot in the door, or advanced techniques that will set you apart from your competition.
 Many of our program options include education in service dog training and/or scent detection.

-Our Basic Professional Trainer Program will teach you the fundamental skills to become a professional dog trainer.
-In addition to training pets in basic obedience, you will learn skills in formal obedience, scent detection, and marker/clicker training.
+Our Professional Trainer Program will teach you the fundamental skills to become a professional dog trainer.
+In addition to training pets in basic obedience, you will learn skills in formal obedience, and marker/clicker training.
+You will graduate this course with the skills needed to obtain any job in obedience dog training.

-This program builds off of our Basic Professional Dog Trainer Program and allows students an extra 20 days to refine their skills in competitive obedience and in depth scent detection work.
+This program builds off of our Professional Trainer Program and allows students an extra 25 days to refine their skills in competitive obedience and in depth scent detection work.
 In addition, students will specialize in service dog training.
 These unique skills will make you an expert in training and open up financial opportunities that only a few can compete.

-This program focuses on the skills needed to provide basic obedience training and how to use them in a group training environment as well as one-on-one with clients.
+This program focuses on the skills needed to provide basic obedience training and how to use your skills in a group training environment as well as one-on-one with clients.
 This program only covers the basics and is designed for those individuals wanting to get a foot in the door.

 Reasons to Become a Dog Trainer